 In this section we present a novel theory of spatial structural change.
-Our model rests on two pillars.
-In particular, we combine an essentially neoclassical model of the structural transformation featuring both non-homothetic preferences and unbalanced sectoral technological progress with a quantitative economic geography model.
-The latter introduces a spatial dimension by allowing for heterogeneity in the local industrial structure, intra-regional trade and costly spatial mobility.
+Our model rests on two pillars in that we combine an essentially neoclassical model of the structural transformation featuring both non-homothetic preferences and unbalanced sectoral technological progress with a quantitative economic geography model.
+The latter introduces a spatial dimension by allowing for heterogeneity in regional productivity, intra-regional trade and costly spatial mobility.